🙋🏻♀️ ¡Oye! Book a Barcelona tour with Marta.

 History of Passeig de Gràcia

-Luxury stores that were previously located on Carrer Ferran and Las Ramblas gradually moved to Passeig de Gràcia to be closer to their customers.
-Large banks and businesses followed the stores, and with the international recognition of the street as a modernist gem, international stores and boutiques also came.
+Luxury stores, which had previously been located on Carrer Ferran and Las Ramblas, gradually moved to Passeig de Gràcia to be closer to their affluent clientele.
+Large banks and businesses followed suit, and as the street gained international recognition as a Modernist masterpiece, global boutiques and shops soon made their mark.

-Thus, this promenade was created, which remains to this day one of the most luxurious spots in the city, where people go to see and be seen.
+Thus, this iconic boulevard was born, and it remains today one of the most luxurious and prestigious spots in the city, a place where people come to see and be seen.

 How to Get to Passeig de Gràcia